A New Tractable Description Logic under Categorical Semantics: Conclusion and Future Work

-We plan to optimize and implement our algorithm using well-known techniques from reasoners such as ELK \cite{Kazakov2014}, CEL \cite{BaaLutSun-06}.
+We plan to optimize and implement our algorithm using well-known techniques from existing reasoners such as ELK \cite{Kazakov2014}, CEL \cite{BaaLutSun-06}.
 Especially, all rules implemented in ELK except for those related to role compositions have counterparts in categorical properties.
-This allows to transfer existing optimizations for $\mathcal{EL}^+_\bot$ implemented in ELK to $\mathcal{EL}^\rightarrow$.
 Moreover, the categorical properties related to $\bar{\forall}$ and $\bar{\sqcup}$ would not seem problematic since they require to check premises related to a limited number of forms of objects without considering exhaustively all pairs of objects.
-Once the algorithm for $\mathcal{EL}^\rightarrow$ is implemented in a reasoner, namely $\mathsf{Arrow}$, the next step consists of evaluating the performance and the usefulness of $\mathcal{EL}^\rightarrow$.
+Once the algorithm for $\mathcal{EL}^\rightarrow$ is implemented in a reasoner, namely $\mathsf{Ela}$, the next step consists in evaluating the performance and the usefulness of $\mathcal{EL}^\rightarrow$.
 For this, we take biomedical ontologies in $\mathcal{EL}^\circ_\bot$ containing negative knowledge in labels such as \emph{lacks\_part}, \emph{absence\_of}, and translate them into concepts using $\neg, \forall$ as described in Example~\ref{ex:intro}.
 The resulting ontologies may be expressed in $\mathcal{SH}$ without $\sqcup$.
-We need also a reasoner based on the set-theoretical semantics such as $\mathsf{Konclude}$ \shortcite{Steigmiller14} to benchmark against $\mathsf{Arrow}$.
-There are the following two possibilities (recall that concept set-theoretical satisfiability in $\mathcal{SH}$ implies concept categorical satisfiability in $\mathcal{EL}^\rightarrow$ according to Corollary~\ref{cor:SH-ELA}): (i) both $\mathsf{Arrow}$ and $\mathsf{Konclude}$ return the same answer to the question of whether a concept $C$ is satisfiable with respect to an ontology $\mathcal{O}$.
-In this case, a better performance of $\mathsf{Arrow}$ should be expected since $\neg, \forall$ are interpreted as $\bar{\neg}, \bar{\forall}$ in $\mathcal{EL}^\rightarrow$ that is tractable; (ii) $\mathsf{Arrow}$ returns YES and $\mathsf{Konclude}$ returns NO to the same question.
+We also need a reasoner based on the set-theoretical semantics such as $\mathsf{Konclude}$ \cite{Steigmiller14} to benchmark against $\mathsf{Ela}$.
+There are the following two possibilities (recall that concept set-theoretical satisfiability in $\mathcal{SH}$ implies concept categorical satisfiability in $\mathcal{EL}^\rightarrow$ according to Corollary~\ref{cor:SH-ELA}): (i) both $\mathsf{Ela}$ and $\mathsf{Konclude}$ return the same answer to the query of whether a concept $C$ is satisfiable with respect to an ontology $\mathcal{O}$ as described above.
+In this case, a better performance of $\mathsf{Ela}$ should be expected since $\neg, \forall$ are interpreted as $\bar{\neg}, \bar{\forall}$ in $\mathcal{EL}^\rightarrow$ that is tractable; (ii) $\mathsf{Ela}$ returns YES and $\mathsf{Konclude}$ returns NO to the same query.
 This happens when the ontology contains (or entails) $n$-disjointness with $n\geqslant 3$, i.e., $C_1\sqcap \cdots \sqcap C_n\sqsubseteq \bot$.
-As mentioned in Section~\ref{sec:intro}, most biomedical ontologies do not contain $n$-disjointness with $n\geqslant 3$.
+As mentioned in Section~\ref{sec:intro}, it is quite rare since most biomedical ontologies do not contain $n$-disjointness with $n\geqslant 3$.
+We also plan to perform DL queries (e.g instance checking) with $\mathsf{Ela}$ over populated large medical ontologies.
+It is expected that $\mathsf{Ela}$ will return more instances than a set-theoretical semantics-based reasoner for the same query due to the weakened constructors.
+An evaluation by a health domain expert on the results obtained by the two reasoners would clarify the relevance of the additional instances found by $\mathsf{Ela}$.